 Any Fermilab Colloquium, Wednesdays at 4 p.m. in 1 West.
 Check link for details.

 September 17 The Physics of Football

 Peck Farm Parking lot, 7:30 PM

-A tour of Fermilab, Argonne National Labs, Adler Planetarium or the Field Museum (if interest)
+A GROUP tour of Roquette Innovation Center (Food Science), Fermilab, Argonne National Labs, Adler Planetarium or the Field Museum (see Voorhees if interested)

 Others willl be announced here as they become available